Cluster-Based Control of Transition-Independent MDPs: Choosing Cluster Assignments

 \section{Choosing Cluster Assignments}

-Leading up to this section, it has been assumed that the cluster assignments are known \emph{a priori}.
-This is a reasonable assumption for applications where classes of agents are apparent or existing; i.e. category of customer or type of robot.
-As seen in the definition of separability, classes of agents may be defined in terms of similarity of reward function.
-For general multi-agent MDPs, however, the clustered approach may be used simply to increase the received value without relying on intuition about agent classes.
-This is the setting now of focus, where a planner desires the best $C$ clusters in terms of value. \begin{definition} An \emph{optimal $C$ clustering assignment} for a TI-MDP is $\mathcal{C^*}$ such that the resulting optimal value is maximal;
+It has previously been assumed that the cluster assignments were known \emph{a priori}.
+This is a reasonable assumption when classes of agents are apparent or existing; i.e. category of customer.
+For general systems, however, the clustered control policy may be used to increase the received value without relying on intuition about existing agent classes.
+The objective in this section is to find clustering assignments that yield good value when none are suggested.

+\begin{definition} An \emph{optimal $C$ clustering assignment} for a TI-MDP is $\mathcal{C}^*$ such that the resulting optimal value is maximal;

-\end{definition}
+\ifarxiv\else \fi \end{definition}

-Note that \eqref{optcluster} is a discrete optimization problem that requires $O(C^N)$ evaluations if solved by enumeration.
-In general, this problem is known to be NP-hard \cite{calinescu2007maximizing}.

-In this section, an approximate solution to the optimization problem \eqref{optcluster} will be explored.
-All discussion will be for separable TI-MDPs, both because CVI is optimal for this class of problems, and to use the structure of the reward function.
+Note that \eqref{optcluster} requires $O(C^N)$ evaluations if solved by enumeration, and is known to be NP-hard \cite{calinescu2007maximizing}.
+In this section, an approximate solution to the optimization problem \eqref{optcluster} will be explored using submodularity.
+Let $V(\C_k)$ mean the vector of values associated with clustering assignment $\C$ that consists of $k$ clusters.
+Let $\C^*_k$ be the optimal clustering assignment of $k$ clusters, and let $\widehat{\C}_k$ be the clustering assignment of $k$ clusters as found by an approximate algorithm.
+All following discussion will be for separable TI-MDPs.

+The first definition is for submodular functions, often used in discrete optimization, and it means the benefit of adding elements to a set decreases as the set grows in size.
+Maximizing a submodular function means that the possible improvement between the $k$ and $k+1$ indices is bounded.